-The Cinque Terre area is not limited the coast, unique and unrepeatable, of the five villages perched on the mountains and overlooking the sea, now famous throughout the world and characterized by an increasingly important tourist flow.
+The Cinque Terre area is not only the coast, unique and unrepeatable, of the five villages perched on the mountains and overlooking the sea, now famous throughout the world and characterized by an increasingly important tourist flow.

 The medieval villages derive their origin from the hinterland and from a peasant culture, that of the Vara River Valley, and going further up to the Lunigiana.
-It is the historical area that in the most ancient times was dominated by the Ligurian and Apuan Celts.
+It is the historical area that in most ancient times was dominated by the Ligurian and Apuan Celts.

-The most typical features of the five villages can be found throughout the marine area, extended to the Gulf of La Spezia, (the Gulf of the Poets), with the enchanting Lerici and Portovenere, while its small archipelago hides the surprise of an uncontaminated and dominant nature and an ancient history.
+The most typical features of the five villages can be found throughout the marine area, extended to the Gulf of La Spezia, (the Gulf of the Poets), with the enchanting Lerici and Portovenere, while its small archipelago hides the surprise of uncontaminated and dominant nature and ancient history.

 A bike on the Cinque Terre train